 Empowered by Materialise Magics

-During the design phase, Anouk and her team had access to data preparation software Materialise Magics.
-Highly advanced service bureaus worldwide, as well as 3D printing departments in top automotive, consumer electronics and aerospace companies, depend on Materialise Magics to carve out a clear competitive advantage for themselves in today’s tough business environment.
+During the design phase, Anouk and her team had access to the data preparation software Materialise Magics.
+Highly advanced service bureaus worldwide, as well as 3D printing departments in top automotive, consumer electronics, and aerospace companies, depend on Materialise Magics to carve out a clear competitive advantage for themselves in today’s tough business environment.
 Anouk is already quite familiar with Materialise Magics.
-She collaborated with Materialise before when creating the Spider Dress, Synapse Dress, Smoke Dress and Cirque du Soleil pieces.
+She collaborated with Materialise before when creating the Spider Dress, Synapse Dress, Smoke Dress, and Cirque du Soleil pieces.

 Materialise Magics helped to fill in holes in the complex design, fix bad edges and clear out all other defects in the STL files.
 The dresses were then 3D-printed using laser sintering (SLS) and finished in the Audi garage using both matte and metallic Audi paint, followed by the application of a high-gloss lacquer layer.
 Mimicking the car.

-“Design techniques develop so rapidly that we constantly question the current state of our tools, our techniques and processes.
-In a way that is the task of this kind of software — it checks upon you, or looks after you on the things you might oversee when your mind is zoomed in on another tasks.
-A software as Materialise Magics helps out to prepare your file where your own sight, intuition or calculation is not enough,” explains Anouk Wipprecht.
+“Design techniques develop so rapidly that we constantly question the current state of our tools, our techniques, and processes.
+In a way that is the task of this kind of software — it checks upon you or looks after you on the things you might oversee when your mind is zoomed in on another task.
+Software such as Materialise Magics helps out to prepare your file where your own sight, intuition, or calculation is not enough,” explains Anouk Wipprecht.